v2fly/v2fly-github-io/docs/en_US/guide/install.md

 ## Linux Distro Repository

 Some distros may have included V2Ray to their repositories.
-It is recommened to use these repositories for better compatibility before using the installation script.
+It is recommended to use these repositories for better compatibility before using any installation script.

 * Debian: [golang-v2ray-core](https://tracker.debian.org/pkg/golang-v2ray-core).